“Clever equipment” brought under control a 1930 headline-making Oklahoma City gusher.

 The well produced an astonishing 20,000 barrels of oil and 200 million cubic feet of natural gas a day — too much for the drilling technologies of the day.
 Efforts to tame “Wild Mary” became a public sensation.

 The crew was unfamiliar with the formation’s hazards, explains narrator Michael Dean, who says that after drilling to 6,471 feet, they overlooked signs of a dangerous pressure increase in the well.
-“The exhausted crew failed to fill the hole with mud,” he reports.
+“The exhausted crew failed to fill the hole with mud,” the narrator reported.

-“They didn’t know the Wilcox Sand formation was permeated with natural gas under high pressure, and within minutes that sand under so much pressure found a release.”
+“They didn’t know the Wilcox Sand formation was permeated with natural gas under high pressure, and within minutes that sand under so much pressure found a release,” he added.

+The drilling crew was caught off guard when oil and natural gas suddenly “came roaring out of the hole,” narrator Dean explained.
 “Pipe stems were thrown hundreds of feet into the air like so many tooth picks.
-First there was gas then the flow turned green gold and then black,” he reports.
-“Oil shot hundreds of feet into the air, and for the next eleven days, the Mary Sudik ran wild.”
+First there was gas then the flow turned green gold and then black.
+Oil shot hundreds of feet into the air, and for the next eleven days, the Mary Sudik ran wild.”

 “Wild Mary Sudik” Daily Updates